restfulapi/intro-restful-api-slides/restful-api-overview.md

 <br />

 - Media Types
- - Supports JSON and XML representations
+ - Supports JSON and XML representations, but can be extended to others (iCal)
  - Supports custom media types
  - Supports versioning through custom media types